-He has been an SEO content writer for more than 3 years.
-Mohsen is currently working at Coding as Creating as a member of the editorial team
+He has been an SEO content writer for over five years.
+Mohsen is now working as a member of the editorial team of several websites.

-Siktir is a Turkish curse word meaning "buzz off."
-But as most of the bad words in human languages, you can give it various definitions based on the context.
+"Siktir" is a Turkish curse word meaning "buzz off."
+But as with most bad words in human languages, you can give it various definitions based on the context.
 Some of the extra meanings are listed below:

 - Go f*** yourself.

 - Get the f*** out of here.